aeecleclair/Hyperion/README.md

 To lint and format, we currently use `Ruff`.
 We also use `Mypy` for the type checking.

-Before each PR or git push you will need to run `ruff check . --fix` in order to format/lint your code and `mypy .` in order to verify that there is no type mismatch.
+Before each PR or git push you will need to run `ruff check --fix && ruff format` in order to format/lint your code and `mypy .` in order to verify that there is no type mismatch.

 ## Complete the dotenv (`.env`)